sefyas/sefyas.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a PhD Student in [Computer Science and Engineering](https://www.cs.washington.edu) at the [University of Washington](https://www.washington.edu).
 I am advised by [James Fogarty](https://homes.cs.washington.edu/~jfogarty/).
-My research on personal informatics tools is focused on better supportting data collection and sense-making.
-More broadly, I'm interested in developing computational and data driven tools to inform and support social and health interventions.
+My research on personal informatics tools is focused on better supporting data collection and sense-making.
+More broadly, I'm interested in developing computational and data-driven tools to inform and support social and health interventions.

+My past research

 Selected Publications